silanthro/stores-client/content/docs/cookbook/research-to-notion.md

 ![Page created in Notion](/img/cookbook/research-to-notion/notion-result.jpg)

-To make this AI agent even more useful, you can set up a cron job to run this script every morning and you will get a daily digest waiting for you in your Notion.
+To make this AI agent even more useful, you can set up a cron job to run this script every morning and get a daily digest waiting for you in your Notion.

 If you have any questions, let us know on [GitHub](https://github.com/silanthro/stores).